← Back to BlogProduct Guides

 The 5-Minute Setup Promise

-ParentalEdge organizes websites into 29 categories.
-When you select your child's age profile, we automatically configure which categories are blocked.
+ParentalEdge organizes websites into 31 categories.
+When you select your child's age profile, the right categories are blocked automatically.

 All Age Groups: Harmful Content Always Blocked